 Conclusion

-People who have a Vata dominant body type should always avoid fasting, performing strenuous physical activity, going for chiropractic treatments or working in a closed air-conditioned surrounding.
+People who have a Vata dominant body type should always avoid fasting, performing strenuous physical activity, going for chiropractic treatments or working in a closed air-conditioned environment.
 They should also avoid dry, light and cold foods and foods that have a bitter, pungent and astringent taste.
 Regular practice of Abhayanga or oil massage specifically with sesame oil proves to be extremely beneficial for Vata-governing people.